PetaVision/OpenPV/docs/doxygen/src/install_aws.md

 ####EBS Volume to S3 (preferred) #######################
 - Getting your database on S3:
 - Download your database, most likely to mountData.
-Make sure you're EBS volume is big enough to store all of the database.
+Make sure your EBS volume is big enough to store all of the database.
 - cd to the outer directory of your database.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.sh}
 aws s3 cp --recursive myDatabaseFolder s3://yourBin/myDatabaseFolder